-If unique circumstances are explained in the budget justification of the applicant’s proposal, the Board of Directors will consider requests for an alternate payment schedule, with a maximum variance of 10%.
+If unique circumstances are explained in the budget justification of the applicant’s proposal, the Executive Committee will consider requests for an alternate payment schedule, with a maximum variance of 10%.

-The AASM Foundation intends the Community Sleep Health Award to provide funding for projects that will serve a targeted population and that there will be a measure of impact of the project on sleep health within the community.
+The AASM Foundation Community Sleep Health and Public Awareness Grant supports projects that will serve a specified population and create a positive impact on sleep health within the community.

-Applicants are expected to address the aims as described in the application.
-Major modification of the proposed aims requires AASM Foundation Board of Directors or Executive Committee approval.
+Grant recipients are expected to address the goals as described in the application.
+Major modifications to the proposed aims require AASM Foundation Board of Directors or Executive Committee approval.

 The expected results and deliverables should be clearly stated in the application.
 The applicant must submit progress and final reports during the project period, describing project activities and results, as outlined below.
 Failure to meet the deliverables or submit progress or final reports may result in termination of project funding.

-Outcomes evaluation is an essential component of this award.
+Outcomes evaluation is an essential component of this grant.
 All proposals must identify the goals and appropriate outcomes measures of the project.
-The outcomes should align with the goals and objectives stated in the applicant’s proposal for this award.
+The outcomes should align with the goals and objectives stated in the applicant’s proposal for this grant.